Think of how you typically start a speech or presentation. Do you begin with any of these lines?:

 First, download our free ebook to start your journey towards becoming a Powerful Presenter.

-It’s full of practical tips and insightful quotes that will help you make immediate improvements to your leadership talks and presentations, including:
+This ebook is full of practical tips and insightful quotes that will help you make immediate improvements to your leadership talks and presentations, including:

 Download your free copy of our Five Steps to Improve your Leadership Talks ebook now.